Anitha-K-0711/Customer_Conversion_Prediction_Project/README.md

 I have imported necessary libraries like numpy, pandas, sklearn, imblearn, seaborn, matplotlib, etc to use in the code block

 ### 2. Insights of the Data
-I have loaded the dataset raw_data.csv and converted it to a dataframe using pandas.
+I have loaded the dataset and converted it to a dataframe using pandas.
 After loading the data, I took insights of all the features and target and explained in detail about each feature

 ### 3. Generic Cleaning of Data
 I have used functions like null_values, dtypes, drop_duplicates to do general overall cleaning of the data